belayfitsum/postgres_kafka/README.md

 DB_PASSWORD=<PASSWORD> <br>
 DB_NAME=<DB_NAME> <br>

-# Main scripts<>
+# Components

-    1. <db.js> - connection to database <br>
+    1. db.js - Establishes a connection to the PostgreSQL database using the pg module. <br>

-    2. <inser.js> - inserts entry to the database <br>
+    2. inser.js - Inserts data into the PostgreSQL database. <br>

-    3. <producer.js> - connects to kafka, reads data from a table , and then sends that data to a Kafka topic
+    3. producer.js - Reads data from the database and publishes it to a Kafka topic.<br>

-    4. <consumer.js> - connect to same kafka broker and reads messages
+    4. <consumer.js> -  Listens to the Kafka topic and processes incoming messages.

 # Database Setup and Testing